-- The texture, color and taste of this loaf truly develops while it rests overnight.
-Be patient, it's worth it.
-(See Pictures below)
+- The texture, color, and taste of this loaf truly develops while it rests overnight.
+Be patient, it's worth it (see pictures above)

 - This recipe also lends itself nicely to baking muffins.
 It will yield approximately 24 muffins.
-Bake at 350° F for 20-30 minutes.
-(See pictures below)
+Bake at 350° F for 20–30 minutes. (see pictures above)

 - Top off raw loaves or muffins with a sprinkling of shelled pumpkin seeds, oats, or your favorite nuts.
 This yields such a lovely and rustic finished product that's pretty enough for a magazine!

 I love baking banana bread, especially with pumpkin in the mix.
 This recipe makes enough to keep some and give some to a neighbor or friend.
-I enjoy eating breads like this with a little pat of butter-- but since this version has pumpkin, I really love it with a little Cool Whip.
+I enjoy eating breads like this with a little pat of butter—but since this version has pumpkin, I really love it with a little Cool Whip.
 How would you eat this bread?
-Would you make it as a bread or as muffins?
+Would you make it as a loaf or as muffins?